zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 **DESCRIPTION:** My intensive project is a robot on wheels that can follow people around.
 I am relatively inexperienced in the robotics field, so I began my project by testing several parts and their corresponding programs for my first milestone in order to gain a greater understanding of them.
 I began by watching several videos on the ARDUINO circuitboard and how its software runs before I moved onto more hands-on projects, using the ARDUINO R3 circuitboard with jumper wires for all of them.

-- ***LED Lights:*** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
+- ***LED Light:*** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
 Since the light has a positive and negative side, it is very important to make sure that the negative node is connected to the ground while the other is connected to power.

   SCHEMATICS: